mvquinta/mvquinta/README.md

 🔭 Developing a personal web app project and aiming to be crossplatform in the future.

-🌱 Currently learning Nextjs and Angular for personal and professioanl projects
+🌱 Currently learning Nextjs, Jest and Testing Library

 ##